ruby/ruby/doc/contributing/documentation_guide.md

 - Consider listing the parent class and any included modules; consider [links](rdoc-ref:RDoc::MarkupReference@Links) to their "What's Here" sections if those exist.
+- All methods mentioned in the left-pane table of contents should be listed (including any methods extended from another class).
+- Attributes (which are not included in the TOC) may also be listed.
-- List methods as a bullet list:
+- Display methods as items in one or more bullet lists:

     - Begin each item with the method name, followed by a colon and a short description.